phoebebright/django-users/README.md

     LOGIN_URL = getattr(settings, 'LOGIN_URL', 'users:login')
     LOGIN_REGISTER = getattr(settings, 'LOGIN_REGISTER', 'users:register')
     VERIFICATION_CODE_EXPIRY_MINUTES = 5
+    VERIFY_ONCE = True    # if user is verified in one system sharing a realm  then will be auto everified on a second - if you want each client to verify their users then set to False

 Make sure that django model authentication is your first choice, eg.